sarahsamdo/sarahsamdo.github.io/_posts/2020-09-30-activity-post.md

 ---
-title: What is Metadata?
-Reflection
+title: What is Style?
+Activity
 layout: post
 categories:
 - activity